railroader/DT228B_PYTHON_LAB2/README.md

 Also im not familiar with using GIT HUB, I come from a Team Foundation Server background so a bit of a learning curve.

 I choose Pycharm EDU Edition as my IDE.

-I have run used the following Operating Systems just to see what differs here with developing in Python
+I have used the following Operating Systems just to see what differs here with developing in Python

 - Ubuntu 15,
 - Windows 10,